vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 # Reward framework

-The reward framework provides a mechanism for measuring and rewarding a number of key activities on the Vega network.
+The reward framework provides a mechanism for measuring and rewarding individuals or [teams](./0083-RFPR-on_chain_referral_program.md#glossary) (collectively referred to within this spec as entities) for a number of key activities on the Vega network.
 These rewards operate in addition to the main protocol economic incentives which come from [fees](0029-FEES-fees.md) on every trade.
 These fees are the fundamental income stream for [liquidity providers LPs](0042-LIQF-setting_fees_and_rewarding_lps.md) and [validators](./0061-REWP-pos_rewards.md).